lierdakil/hoip/README.md

 explicitly via a hotkey or a mouse gesture.
 But personally I find "hot edges" more annoying than useful anyway.

+Conceptually, this is somewhat similar to [netevent](https://github.com/Blub/netevent), but is much, much simpler.

 ## How it works

 Basically, there are two parts here, "server" (`hoips`) which has access to